neo-hack/docs/docs/guide/get-started.md

 :::info
 `@aiou/react-template` is already cache in local store.
 At next time, neo prefer use local cached to create another side project.
+If any cached templates found in local, `neo create` will display all variable templates.
 :::

 ## Save starter template

-You can also add remote starter template, create new side project later
+You can use commnd `add` cache remote starter template, then create new side project later.

 ```sh
 $ neo add @aiou/react-template